 NB: turn the temperature down to 160C after 20 minutes if they are getting too dark.

 (6) Remove from the oven, pierce the base or sides of each pastry to allow the steam to escape (so that they do not become soggy as they cool): I insert the tip of a sharp knife and wiggle a little to give a couple of small holes.
 Place hole-side upwards to cool and then slice each horizontally with a serrated knife.

-(7) For the cream filling, whisk the ingredients together until the cream is thick and holds it shape firmly.
+(7) For the cream filling, whisk the cream, blackcurrant and icing sugar together until the cream is thick and holds it shape firmly.
 Spoon or pipe along the bottom halves of each éclair.
 Alternatively, enlarge the hole made underneath each éclair and pipe cream inside: the filling won’t ooze out of this hole!

 (8) For the icing, mix the icing sugar with enough of the raspberry purée to form a smooth mixture: you want it just a little bit runny but not at all liquid.

-(9) Dunk the tops of each éclairs into the icing, gently shake off the excess icing and place on a baking sheet or plate.
+(9) Dunk the tops of each éclairs into the icing, gently shake off the excess icing and place, icing side upwards, on a baking sheet or plate.
 Chill until set.
 NB: you can dunk them again to get a thicker layer of icing if preferred.

 Crème pâtissière (as an alternative filling to cream):

 - 4 egg yolks